-- South Portland Campus by the South Portland Police Department and/or the South Portland Fire Department; - Brunswick Midcoast Campus by the Brunswick Police Department and/or Fire Department
+- South Portland Campus by the South Portland Police Department and/or the South Portland Fire Department; - Brunswick Midcoast Campus by the Brunswick Police Department and/or Brunswick Fire Department

 Depending upon the situation, other emergency services may be provided by the community in which the campus is located as well as county, state, and federal emergency response services.
-Emergency procedures and notification methods are reviewed and tested annually through scheduled fire drills, monthly Security training, and testing of the Blackboard Connect® notification systems twice a year.
+Emergency procedures and notification methods are reviewed and tested annually through scheduled fire drills, monthly Security training, and testing of the Rave Alert Emergency Notification System® at least twice a year.